Application Process for 2020 - 2021

 * satisfactory academic progress

 * registration in at least 6 credits for the semester that lead toward your degree.

 If you have any questions please call (707) 638-5280 or e-mail the Financial Aid Office at firstname.lastname@example.org.
 You can also visit us at 690 Walnut Avenue.
 Walk-ins are welcome, no appointment needed!
 See our main page for hours and holiday schedules.

 We look forward to working with you!

-Copyright 2005 - 2017, Touro University, All Rights Reserved.
+Copyright 2005 - 2019, Touro University, All Rights Reserved.